-Bat-Girl said, “Do we have a list of his known hideouts?”
+“Do we have a list of his known hideouts?” asked Bat-Girl.

 Hours later, Nightwing and Bat-Girl reached a lighthouse on the coast of Maine.
-The vehicles parked on the beach matched the ones seen on the security camera film from the Gotham Plaza.
-Nightwing had been able to locate Flash’s exact location via the suddenly working Titan’s signal.
+The vehicles parked on the beach matched the ones seen on the security camera tapes from the Gotham Plaza.
+Nightwing had been able to locate Flash’s exact location via the suddenly working Titans signal.

 Bat-Girl smiled as she eyed the surf.
 “You know, I am wearing a bikini underneath this costume.
 Maybe after we free them, we could catch a wave or two.”

-They were soon confronted by the very men they had identified from the camera.
-They charged in with wands blazing.
+Soon they were confronted by the very men they had identified from the camera, who charged in with wands blazing.

 “You know, back in my beauty pageant days, I was totally rad with a baton,” said Bat-Girl as she jumped forward and kicked a wand out of Grant Emerson’s hand.

 Nightwing tossed a gas pellet and moved on to kick down a third attacker.
 The gas dropped the others, and he saw Betty punch Grant and leave him tied and stunned on the sand.

 “I still have the old moves,” she said.
 “Wonder why they didn’t make more use of those wands.”

 “How about because they didn’t really want to stop us,” he replied.
 “Did you notice their glazed eyes?”